linuxct/descendant.github.io/_pages/about.md

 Descendant is a different take on Android that aims to revolutionize Google's Android AOSP experience.

-Founded in 2018, leaded by {% include icon-github.html username="Dil3mm4" %}, Descendant it's an open-source project that (at the moment) targets Treble enabled devices.
+Founded in 2018, leaded by {% include icon-github.html username="Dil3mm4" %}, Descendant it's an OS that can be installed on various platforms.

 I'm open to any contribution.